timseymore/py-scripts/README.md

-# py-scripts
+## py-scripts
- A collection of python scripts, mostly dealing with mathematics.
+> A collection of python scripts, mostly dealing with mathematics.<br/>